mafsfilho/README/README.md

 ## I'm a student of mathematics at <a href="https://ufmg.br/international-visitors" target="_blank">UFMG</a> and my objetive is to become a Data Scientist 🚀

-- 🌱 I’m currently learning everything I can 🤣
+- 🌱 I’m currently learning machine learning with TensorFlow 🤣
 - 👨🏽‍💻 I'm looking for a job opportunity that can help me to achieve my objective
 - ⚡ Fun facts: I'm interested in gardening and I like to play guitar and play League of Legends w/ my friends